 The blank white door suddenly glows a bright red before opening to reveal two men dressed in pale blue.
 One with a kind smile, the other with a distressed look.
 Each carrying a tray containing various alarming utensils which as they walk toward me rattle around on the metal making an unsettling sound.
 I can feel him about to grab the sharpest needle and just as I predicted he does.
 Needles have been my biggest fear since my eighth birthday when I had to get my first steroid pack put into my kidneys.
 Since then every 6 months, I dread the day my kidney monitor shows up empty.
 As they prepare the torture device, the whole room fills with an artificial strawberry smell but it’s been so long I can’t even remember what I’m smelling; candy or my morning electrolytes.
 The men both take a step closer which sends instant chills down my spine for many different reasons.
 The closer they get the brighter pink liquid becomes by now I know that’s a signal to take a deep breath and close my eyes.
 A cold hand lowers the collar while another guides the dripping needle to my neck and slowly pushes it deeper into my bare skin.
 I clench my fists tight but still, it aches.
 As I open my eyes I see the empty barrel and know whatever is in my veins cant be good.
 Both men shoot a smile at me while collecting all the equipment and begin to explain what happens now.
 After the last word, I try to process what I had just heard but only a few words caught my attention. “simulation”, “winner”, “forever”, Those words explain themselves but still, I had many questions.

 “Miss Miller” chants a familiar voice, I snap out of my thoughts and direct my attention to the doorway.
 A slim man with an impatient look stands there with his hand tight to his side.
 It takes me several seconds to realize whos glaring at me. ” Hi, I’m Abigail Miller ” I shoot my hand out but he ignores it ” I am aware of your profile” he takes a long pause before continuing with ” I am here to escort you to the examination room”.
 As we wander down the hallways, I notice many more doors like the one I came from but no insight into whats in them.
 A TV pops up on the wall every 50 or so meters, each with a different message about the importance of sports in our future or the ways we can ensure a place in the top six.
 All of them starring Cliff Barkley.
 The tall man next to me is doing a great job at pretending his face isn’t plastered on every wall in this emotionless place.
 Modesty has never been a quality I have possessed.
-I am so desperate for an end to this silence that I try to form a sentence but out loud it sounds terrible. ” So….uuh why did u choose spor…..” luckily I’m cut off by the double doors that will quite possibly lead me to my fate.
+I am so desperate for an end to this silence that I try to form a sentence but out loud it sounds terrible. ” So….uuh why did u choose spor…..” luckily I’m cut off by the double doors that will quite possibly be the end or beginning of everything.